bren-cere/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 - Take the face of 2 people and transform them into the *Stepbrothers* movie poster

 ## ✅ Pre-loaded models
-- Stable Diffusion 1.5
+- Stable Diffusion 1.0 (SDXL)
-- LLama 3
+- Stable Diffustion InPainting + IP Adapter
+- Llama 3.2 Vision 11 B
 - MobileNet v2

 👍🏻**You can load your own models as long as they fit our guidelines.**